 EEA nationals and their family members who have the right to permanent residence or settled status in the UK cannot transfer their leave to a BRP.
 An EEA national or family member who has resided in the UK for at least five years, having obtained a permanent residence permit or not, must apply for settled status under the EU Settlement Scheme.

-EEA nationals who were granted ILR under the Immigration Rules in place prior to 30 April 2006, are eligible to make a NTL application.
+EEA nationals who were granted ILR under the Immigration Rules in place prior to 30 April 2006, are eligible to make an NTL application.

 Home Office fees and processing times